 This is sad, because the blue color and technical details make it seem suitable for boys as well, why not?!

 You can find so much furniture for your children’s rooms these days and I love it!

-There are bookcases, room dividers, wardrobes, and so much more pieces of furniture that are dollhouse-inspired on the market.
-More than you maybe realize!
+There are bookcases, room dividers, wardrobes, and so many more pieces of furniture that are dollhouse-inspired on the market.
+More than you may realize!